Yearbook on International Communist Affairs: Challenges, limitations, and criticisms

 In 1970 the Slavic Review noted that in the 1960s new challenges arose in identifying communist parties and movements, with the scene having become "more confused by the appearance of Marxist- oriented-guerrilla and 'New Leftist' movements which also might be designated 'Communist'."
 The authors coped with the multiplicity and divergence of communist branches by focussing their coverage on those self-described as Marxist–Leninist and those recognized by authoritative Communist publications, such as the World Marxist Review.
 However, the editors did still not "face up to (...) the concept of the 'international Communist movement.'"

 Similarly Karl Schmitt writing for The Hispanic American Historical Review in 1972 also shared his concerns that the definition of communist parties had become inadequate.

-Early in the series some reviewers pointed that the wealth of compiled objective data in the book would have benefitted from providing more interpretation, analysis, and theoretical considerations.
+Early in the series some reviewers pointed that the wealth of compiled objective data in the book would have benefitted from the editors providing more interpretation, analysis, and theoretical considerations.
 Some reviewers concluded that the work reads more like an encyclopedia, dictionary, or "catalogue" than an "analytical perspective".
-On that regard, the American Political Science Review further noted that the work contained "too much factual summary", however "within the framework and strictures of this probably insoluble problem, Staar and his able editorial staff did an outstanding job in offering us invaluable raw materials" that are of value to further study of the movement and literature of contemporary international Communist affairs.
+In that regard, the American Political Science Review further noted that the work contained "too much factual summary", however "within the framework and strictures of this probably insoluble problem, Staar and his able editorial staff did an outstanding job in offering us invaluable raw materials" that are of value to further study of the movement and literature of contemporary international Communist affairs.

 in 1970, the reviewer for that year's book for Africa Today noted that the Africanists would find the coverage on Africa to be weak, while still noting that the sections with Communist parties in the rest of the world were quite valuable.
 On the other hand, in 1972 the Journal of Asian History remarked that the Asian countries were thoroughly covered.